touchlane/NetapixTools/README.md

 # Jpg and jpg to npt

 Subsidiary Python script.
-Takes two image files pair and casts it to the .npt format according to the needs of training mode of [Netapix app](https://github.com/touchlane/Netapix).
+Takes two image files pair and casts it to the .npt format according to the needs of training mode of the [Netapix app](https://github.com/touchlane/Netapix).

 # Installation